ctuning/ck-request-asplos18-iot-farm/README.md

 ```

 If you plan to benchmark workflow on your host machine (CPU,GPU) while you already added targets for distributed inference,
-you must also add a "host" target to the CK as following:
+you must also add a "host" target to the CK as follows:
 ```
 $ ck add machine:host --use_host
 ```

-You can now benchmark inference on your host as following:
+You can now benchmark inference on your host as follows:
 ```
 $ python benchmarking.py --cmd_key=benchmark-alexnet-single-device-cpu
 $ python benchmarking.py --cmd_key=benchmark-alexnet-single-device-gpu